alloy-rs/core/crates/sol-types/README.md

 ## Tokenization/Detokenization

 The process of converting from a Rust type to a to an abi token is called "Tokenization".
-Typical users will not access tokenizaiton directly.
+Typical users will not access tokenization directly.
 Power users should use the [`SolType::tokenize()`] and [`SolType::detokenize()`] methods.